PerfectlySoft/PerfectDocs/guide/zip.md

 ### Declaring an instance of the Zip class

-Before initiating compression or decompression, an instance of the class myst be created:
+Before initiating compression or decompression, an instance of the class must be created:

 ``` swift
 let myVar = Zip()